lenfree/terraform/README.md

 terraform get -update=true
 ```

-If backend statefile is configured, pull the remote config with:
+If backend statefile is configured, pull the remote statefile
+and sync it locally with:

 ```
 terraform remote pull